laur89/awesome-stars/README.md

 - [jafarlihi/connmap](https://github.com/jafarlihi/connmap) - connmap is an X11 desktop widget that shows location of your current network peers on a world map
 - [netblue30/firejail](https://github.com/netblue30/firejail) - Linux namespaces and seccomp-bpf sandbox
 - [rizinorg/rizin](https://github.com/rizinorg/rizin) - UNIX-like reverse engineering framework and command-line toolset.
-- [jbruchon/jdupes](https://github.com/jbruchon/jdupes) - A powerful duplicate file finder and an enhanced fork of 'fdupes'.
 - [ililim/dual-key-remap](https://github.com/ililim/dual-key-remap) - Remap any key to any other two keys on Windows 🔥.
 Remap CapsLock to both Ctrl and Escape!
 (It's like xcape for windows!)
 - [ventoy/Ventoy](https://github.com/ventoy/Ventoy) - A new bootable USB solution.
 - [tgraf/bmon](https://github.com/tgraf/bmon) - bandwidth monitor and rate estimator